 The School Nurses working hours are Monday to Friday from 9am to 4:30pm, including throughout the Summer holidays.
 Your message will be seen during those hours after which they respond most quickly to messages that need urgent attention and they aim to respond to all messages within 24 hours, Monday to Friday.

 Esteem offers young adults aged 14-26 opportunities to develop confidence, build life-skills and improve wellbeing by providing relevant volunteering experience.
-If you want to gain new skills and experiences, be involved in exciting projects and community events and expand your future job options then contact Esteem: firstname.lastname@example.org, 07490 447333 (The Old School House, Ham Road, Shoreham, BN43 6PA).
-Take a look at their free drop-in sessions here.
+If you want to gain new skills and experiences, be involved in exciting projects and community events and expand your future job options then contact Esteem: email@example.com, 07490 447333 (The Old School House, Ham Road, Shoreham, BN43 6PA).
+Take a look at their free drop-in sessions here and their general information leaflet detailing what they do, here.

 YMCA Youth Counselling is a community based counselling service, able to support young people aged 11-18.
 Anyone can refer the young person or they can self-refer.